Governor Chris Christie • Lt.Governor Kim Guadagno

 15. When sending notification letters by certified mail or using the certificate of mailing service, is the remediating party required to submit return receipts to the Department?

-16. How can I identify tenants in an area?
+16. How can a remediating party identify tenants in an area?

 17. When is a remediating party required to prepare, distribute and publish a fact sheet?

-18. If contamination in ground water migrates from the property of the discharge and soil contamination is present only in on-site soils, does the fact sheet need to include information about the on-site soil contamination?
+18. If contamination in ground water migrates from the property where the discharge occurred and soil contamination is present only in on-site soils, does the fact sheet need to include information about the on-site soil contamination?

-19. The contaminant concentration(s) are required to be included in the fact sheet.
-How can I identify contaminant concentration(s) when there are multiple rounds of sampling events that have occurred over many years?
-Can I include classes of chemical contaminants, or must I identify each contaminant individually?
+19. As part of the fact sheet, I would like to include contaminant concentration(s).
+What is the best way to identify contaminant concentration(s) when there are multiple rounds of sampling events that have occurred over many years?
+Should I include classes of chemical contaminants, or should I identify each contaminant individually?

 20. Is the remediating party required to include a description of indoor air and soil gas contamination in the fact sheet?